blinkdog/xcomjs/README.md

 go over with them.
 Reading this document is probably the best way to get a feel for the moving parts of the codebase.

+`doc/game.md` describes the JSON structure of the game object.
+If you want to make a classic saved-game editor, or maybe just pad X-COM's bank account with a few extra zeros, this is the file that will tell you the details needed to do that.

 ## Thanks
 I wrote xcomjs, but drew heavily upon the reference material found at [UFOpaedia.org](http://ufopaedia.org/).
 Truly, my code stands upon the